-We are glad to announce the new Call for Papers for SEE Law Journal that is now open.
+We are glad to announce that the SEE Law Journal No.10 is now available online.

 It is the longest edition of the journal we have published so far, and it contains papers from various renown academics coming from the SEELS Network.
 The 10 edition of the journal is a Special Edition which is based on the results of the findings of "Legal Status and Protection of Internationally Displaced Persons, Refugees, Asylum Seekers and 'Invisible' Persons without IDs" project which is financed by the South East European Law School Network and is being implemented by the Faculty of Law of the University of Niš (Serbia), as the project lead, and Faculty of Law, University of Zenica (Bosnia and Herzegovina), Iustinianus Primus Faculty of Law, Ss.
 Cyril and Methodius University of Skopje (North Macedonia) and Faculty of Law, Josip Juraj Strossmayer University of Osijek (Croatia) as project partners.